LOWER CHATTAHOOCHEE RIVER CONSERVATION DISTRICT

 We would like to congratulate Lee County Middle School-East “Farm to School program” Teacher, Josh Drew, Twin Oaks Elementary School “Twin Oaks Eco System Garden” Garden Chairperson, Kristi Timmons, Kinchafoonee Primary School “An Edible Education for Butterflies and Students” Teacher, Melissa Paul, Lee County Middle School-West “Breaking Water” Teachers, Dolly Gill, Sharon King and Audra Davis.
 Other schools that received the award are Southwest Georgia STEM Charter School in Shellman, GA Teachers, Frank Bennett and Cindy Carlson and Southland Academy in Americus, GA Teacher, Laura Kinslow.

 We want to congratulate all this year’s recipients and thank them for all their efforts in helping teach students the importance of being good stewards of the land and protecting our most valuable resource.

 Natural Resources conservation workshop

-The Lower Chattahoochee River District Board offered an NRCW scholarship to one high school student in each county of the district.
+The Lower Chattahoochee River Conservation District offered an Natural Resources Conservation Workshop (NRCW) scholarship to one high school student in each county of the district.
 The recipients were able to use this award towards application fees at a three day workshop at Abraham Baldwin College.

 Zachary Pickle, a junior at Furlow Charter School in Americus, Georgia was chosen as a recipient because of his dedication to Sumter 4-H and his passion for conservation and the environment.
 He attended NRCW in June 2018.